craig8196/hashmap/README.md

 gap can be constant
 probe and shift can be precomputed

+## Notes
+1. From initial tests I found that too much time is spent swapping entries due to the robin hood algorithm.
+I think the algorithm still helps reduce the overall time compared to linear probing alone, however, chained hash tables give the same guarantees as the robin hood algorithm.
+   From here I would recommend not using an open addressing approach, but find a way to slab allocate and use linked lists of some type.
+1. I'm thinking that only storing an entry pointer and changing to a hashset would give me increased performance.
+Additionally, this gives power over storage of the entry to the user.
+Also, I think the hash should be stored with the value to avoid unnecessary rehashing.
+   Then I would need a get_key() function to get the key from the entry.

 ## Testing
 The first test, simple.c, was just testing a single insert and remove operation.